-If the member accepts office in their capacity as an employee of a third party or as a partner in a partnership, the fee income is not received by the member, it is received by the employer or partnership who will supply the invoice for the services provided to the board.
+If the board member, accepts the office in their capacity as an employee of a third party, the fee income is not received by the board member, it is received by the employer who is treated as making the supply of services (section 6(4).

-Where it is considered that an employer or partnership will have received the fees for income tax purposes, Inland Revenue accepts that it will be the employer or partnership making the supply for GST purposes.
-Therefore, the employer or partnership can issue a tax invoice in relation to that supply.
+Where it is considered that an employer will have received the fees for income tax purposes, Inland Revenue accepts that it will be the employer making the supply for GST purposes.